OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/overview.md

 1. Familiarize with **Architecture and Specifications**.
 2. Explore [Configuration and Deployment]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment" %}}).
-3. Perform validation:  as a prerequisite, you must have followed the previous step in [Configuration and Deployment]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment" %}}).
+3. Perform validation:  as a prerequisite, you must have followed the steps in [Configuration and Deployment]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment" %}}).
 To perform the validation, there are two alternatives:
-    * [Validation with LLM Inferencing]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification" %}}) : use 2 models and 2 sizes on H100 and L40S to run benchmarking and check  performance.
+    * [Validation with LLM Inferencing]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/llm_inference_certification" %}}) : relies on two distinct models and two different model sizes across both H100 and L40S GPUs.
-    * [Validation with AI-Ready Kubernetes]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s" %}}): use the H100 and L40S with the steps to start k8s and Dynamo on top.
+    * [Validation with AI-Ready Kubernetes]({{% relref "solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s" %}}): uses H100 and L40S to start Kubernetes and NVIDIA Dynamo on top.

 ## Additional Information Resources